guoqincode/automatic-prompt-generation-for-diffusion-model/README.md

 Our dataset is DIFFUSIONDB.
 DIFFUSIONDB is the first large-scale dataset containing 14 million Stable Diffusion images and their text prompts and hyperparameters.
 This dataset provides exciting research opportunities in prompt en- gineering, deepfake detection, as well as understanding and debugging large text-to-image generative models and its github is [DiffusionDB](https://poloclub.github.io/diffusiondb)

+Before the finetune model, we need to prepare the dataset of DiffusionDB, and we only need its text data at this stage, with a total of two million text data.
+The data can be obtained as follows.